Renegade4339/RN4339MCBedrockSoundPacks/README.md

 self-explanatory.
 Commissioned by gabixPHpear.
 Full credits in the credits file for the mod.

+>UNDERTALEsp

+A remake of my old sound pack since 2020.
+WARNING: IT HAS LOUD SOUNDS (PARTICULARLY THE EXPLOSION AND LIGHTNING IMPACT SOUNDS), SO BE WARNED.

 [1] - SIDENOTE ON USING ANY PACK HAVING THIS NOTE: Please deactivate the pack should you decided to hop off from Murder Mystery since MM uses most sound events from Vanilla Minecraft.

 Full credits in the primary credits file.